Motoharu Okamura: Career

 In June 1934, Lt.
 Okamura was flight testing the second prototype of two Mitsubishi 1MF10 Experimental 7-Shi carrier fighters when it entered an irrecoverable flat spin.
 Okamura bailed out, but lost four fingers in the accident, jeopardizing his career as a fighter pilot.

 During the Kuangda campaign in China in 1938, Okamura served as a flight leader in the 12th Air Group's fighter squadron, where he was renowned for developing new air tactics for the Navy and was noted as an expert aviator and trainer.
 He had formed an air demonstration team known as "Genda's Flying Circus" with Yoshita Kobayashi and Minoru Genda, using Nakajima A2N Type 90 fighters, at Yokosuka in 1932.

-Captain Okamura was in charge of the Tateyama Base in Tokyo, as well as the 341st Air Group Home, and according to some sources, was the first officer to officially propose kamikaze attack tactics, by arranging with his superiors for the first investigations on the plausibility and mechanisms of intentional suicide attacks on 15 June 1944.
+Captain Okamura was in charge of the Tateyama Base in Tokyo, as well as the 341st Air Group Home, and, according to some sources, was the first officer to officially propose what would become known as kamikaze attack tactics, by arranging with his superiors for the first investigations on the plausibility and mechanisms of intentional suicide attacks on 15 June 1944.
 He was a veteran fighter pilot, who instructed the Yokosuka Air Corps at the war's outbreak.
 He also commanded a fighter group under Vice Admiral Kimpei Teraoka.

-Okamura had expressed his desire to lead a volunteer group of suicide attacks some four months before Admiral Takijiro Ohnishi, commander of the Japanese naval air forces in the Philippines, presented the idea to his staff.
+Okamura had expressed his desire to lead a volunteer group of suicide attacks some four months before Admiral Takijirō Ōnishi, commander of the Japanese naval air forces in the Philippines, presented the idea to his staff.
 While Vice Admiral Shigeru Fukudome, commander of the second air fleet, was inspecting the 341st Air Group, Captain Okamura took the chance to express his ideas on crash-dive tactics.
 “In our present situation, I firmly believe that the only way to swing the war in our favor is to resort to crash-dive attacks with our planes.
 There is no other way.
 There will be more than enough volunteers for this chance to save our country, and I would like to command such an operation.
 Provide me with 300 planes and I will turn the tide of war.”